-According to the American Pet Products Association, total pet expenditures in the U.S. totaled slightly over $60 billion in 2015, up from $41 billion in 2007.
+According to the American Pet Products Association, pet expenditures in the U.S. totaled slightly over $72.5 billion in 2018, up from $48 billion in 2010, an increase of 51% in eight years.
 This includes:

 These figures reflect the increasing humanization of pets, a trend that is showing no signs of waning.
 More and more people consider their pets to be people too and treat them accordingly.
-Karen McCullough, director of marketing for Winnipeg-based Petland Canada, which operates both company-owned and franchise stores across the country, says, "People are looking for more these days—absolutely.
+Karen McCullough, then director of marketing (2000-2010) for Winnipeg-based Petland Canada, which operates both company-owned and franchise stores across the country, says, "People are looking for more these days—absolutely.
 We see a lot now in higher-end products, people are demanding more for their pets, from treats to grooming supplies to brand-name toys and even clothing."

 And, because people want the best for their pets, there is also an increasing demand for pet-care services.
-Across North America the pet care business has seen an explosion of growth over the last three years.
+Across North America, the pet care business has seen an explosion of growth over the last ten years.

 Our Position in the Industry

-Currently there is no one company dominating the market.
-This may be because all of the pet-sitting businesses are relatively new; the oldest, Paula's Pet Sitting, has been in business five years.
-However, half of the existing pet-sitting businesses control the majority of the market; Paula's Pet Sitting, Doggie Care Services Inc., Pet Petters and Pet Sitters on Demand together control 65 percent of the market.
+Currently, there is no single company dominating the market.
+This may be because all of the pet-sitting businesses are relatively new; the oldest, Paula's Pet Sitting, has only been in business five years.
+However, half of the existing pet-sitting businesses control the majority of the market—Paula's Pet Sitting, Doggie Care Services Inc., Pet Petters, and Pet Sitters on Demand together make up 65% of the market.

 What Makes Pet Grandma Unique

 Pet Grandma's marketing strategy is to emphasize the quality of pet care we provide.
-As our slogan, "A Grandma for your pet!" says, we treat people's pets as family members and strive to give people’s pets the same loving individual care that their owners would give.
-We will be emphasizing the quality and personalized service we provide in our marketing.
+As our slogan, "A Grandma for your pet!" says, we treat people's pets as family members and strive to give them the same loving, personal care that their owners would give.
+In our marketing, we will be emphasizing the quality and personalized service we provide.